KRISACHAN/ying-web/apps/fe-docs/README.md

 ## Overview 🌟

 This documentation site is part of the `@ying-web` ecosystem, built with Next.js 14 and Nextra.
-It serves as my knowledge base for front-end development, sharing experiences, and interview preparation resources.
+It serves as a knowledge base for front-end development, sharing experiences, and interview preparation resources.

 ## Tech Stack 💻